 - Operating costs

 - Travel requests for groups or individuals such as bands, sports teams, or classes

 The grants committee will make its recommendations on funding to the Board of Directors of the Community Foundation Alliance (our governing body).
 No lobbying or soliciting of grants committee members or board members will be permitted.

-All organizations that have submitted grant applications will be notified of the outcome of the grants committee’s deliberation in writing no later than December 1.
+All organizations that have submitted grant applications will be notified of the outcome of the grants committee’s deliberation in writing.